Track project assets in a Git repository

 To undo, perform a pull using a tag defined for an earlier version of the main branch files.

-To automate delivery, set up a CI/CD workflow in your Git provider that is automatically triggered on update of the main branch.
-The CI/CD workflow performs a pull of the updated files into the production environment.
+To automate delivery, set up a CI/CD workflow in your Git provider that's automatically triggered on update of the main branch.
+The CI/CD workflow pulls the updated files into the production environment.